gianconce/gianconce/README.md

 Reach me at g@gianconce.com or @gianconce on Twitter!

-*Quick note: I deleted all of my repositories.
-I am starting from scratch :)
+*Quick note: Deleted all of my repositories because I want to start from scratch (I'm so much better at coding now).